Death of a Salesman: Reality and illusion

 Reality and illusion are prominent themes in Death of a Salesman.
 The play uses flashbacks to present Willy's memories, but it is unclear whether they are accurate.
 He makes up lies about his and Biff's success.
 The more he indulges in the illusion, the harder it is for him to face reality.
 Biff realizes the problem and wants to face the truth.
-In this conflict, the play shows how the American Dream can be a lie.
+In this conflict, the play shows how the American Dream could be a lie.